en:lang="en-US"

 In line with this situation, he has estimated the drop in advertising investment at 50% compared to 2007, which, in his opinion, "sets back all conventional media a few decades in raw numbers."

-The Vice President of the Government, Soraya Sáenz de Santamaría, has assured at this Annual Conference that "the Government is aware of the need to work with the support of all those affected in the process of implementing the digital dividend" in the face of the rejection of the plan of the digital dividend by national private companies.
+The Vice President of the Government, Soraya Sáenz de Santamaría, assured at this Annual Conference that “the Government is aware of the need to work with the support of all those affected in the process of implementing the digital dividend” in the face of the rejection of the digital dividend plan by private companies at the national level.

-In another vein, Soraya Sáenz de Santamaría has announced that the executive has created a mixed working commission headed by the Secretary of State for Culture, José María Lassalle, to review the mandatory 5% investment in cinema and develop “a new model of cinematography and audiovisual that lasts over time.”
+In another vein, Soraya Sáenz de Santamaría has announced that the executive has created a mixed working commission headed by the Secretary of State for Culture, José María Lassalle, to review the mandatory 5% investment in cinema and develop “a new model for cinematography and audiovisuals that lasts over time.”

 Did you like this article?